sebdeckers/base-drafts/draft-ietf-quic-http.md

 The "Specification" column is renamed to "HTTP/2 specification" and is only required if the frame is supported over HTTP/2.

+One new frame type is added by this document:

+ Frame Type:
+ : RESPONSE

+ Code:
+ : 0x0B

+ Supported Protocols:
+ : HTTP/QUIC only

+ HTTP/QUIC Specification:
+ : {{frame-response}}

 --- back